-If you are using Japanese, and you have installed the FM/Db2 Japanese component, you might not need to perform any other customization for the Japanese national languages.
+If you are using Japanese or Korean, and you have installed the FM/Db2 Japanese or Korean components, you might not need to perform any other customization for the Japanese or Korean national languages.

-If you are using a language other than English or Japanese, you will need to perform the customization tasks listed in Table 35: Summary of steps for customizing FM/Db2 for a national language on page 204.
+If you are using a language other than English, Japanese or Korean, you will need to perform the customization tasks listed in Table 36: Summary of steps for customizing FM/Db2 for a national language on page 222.
 Perform ALL these steps (except Step 9).